• Facebook

 Charlie Sommers

-I have trouble addressing such a beautiful young woman as aunt, I like to think of you more as a granddaughter, but anyway I found some Dominican rum at a local liquor store but had to wait until I was able to drive a little distance across town to an Asian market to acquire the quail.
-I sampled the rum, found it to my taste, and now I have the quail but the rum is all gone.
+Dear Clara, I have trouble addressing such a beautiful young woman as aunt, I like to think of you more as a granddaughter, but anyway I found some Dominican rum at a local liquor store but had to wait until I was able to drive a little distance across town… Read more »

 Charlie Sommers